 - Reserve ½ cup of beans and add remaining to the food processor along with corn and pepper.
 Process again until a dough starts to form.
 Transfer to a mixing bowl.

 - Pour oats into the food processor and pulse until ground into a flour.
-Add to bowl along with quinoa and spices, mixing to incorporate.
+Add to bowl along with quinoa, sunflower seeds and spices, mixing to incorporate.

 - Add flax/chia egg to the mixture and stir together into the dough.
 Fold in black beans and use flaxseed meal as needed to help the dough bind together even more.

 - Shape into burgers, place on parchment lined baking sheet and chill in fridge for at least 1 hour.